mozilla-iam/cis/python-modules/README.md

 - As a processor I need to verify per profile signatures and raise an exception if the profile signature is not valid.
 - As a processor and publisher I need to discover public key material at configurable `.well-known` URLs.

-**cis-identity-vault**
+**cis_identity_vault**

 Contains all code for the formation of the identity vault and management there-of.
-Not related to cis-aws.
+Not related to cis_aws.
 This module use pynamodb as a means of describing the user profile schema and creating the table with the appropriate tags.

 _User Stories_

 - As an IAM admin I can create mozilla-iam profile v2 identity vaults.
 - As an IAMdeveloper I can import the pynamodb schema into other classes for use in applications like graphql.

-**cis-processor**
+**cis_processor**

 Contains basic business logic code for working with batches of profiles entering and exiting the stream.

 Depends on:

-* cis-aws
+* cis_aws
-* cis-crypto
+* cis_crypto

 _User Stories_